-Trace files are also created for user threads if parameter USER_DUMP_DEST is set in the initialization parameter file.
+Trace files are also created for user threads if parameter USER\DUMP\DEST is set in the initialization parameter file.
 Trace files for user threads have the form oraxxxxx.trc, where xxxxx is a 5-digit number indicating the Windows thread ID.

-Alert Files
+Alert Logs

-Alert files contain important information about error messages and exceptions that occur during database operations.
-Each Oracle Database for Windows instance has one alert file; information is appended to the file each time you start the instance.
-All threads can write to the alert file.
+Alert logs contain important information about error messages and exceptions that occur during database operations.
+Each Oracle Database for Windows instance has one alert log; information is appended to the file each time you start the instance.
+All threads can write to the alert log.

-For example, when automatic archiving of redo logs is halted because no disk space is available, a message is placed in the alert file.
-The alert file is the first place to check if something goes wrong with the database and the cause is not immediately obvious.
+For example, when automatic archiving of redo logs is halted because no disk space is available, a message is placed in the alert log.
+The alert log is the first place to check if something goes wrong with the database and the cause is not immediately obvious.

-The alert file is named alert SID. log and is found in the directory specified by parameter BACKGROUND_DUMP_DEST in the initialization parameter file.
-If parameter BACKGROUND DUMP DEST is not set, then file alert SID. log is generated in ORACLE_BASE\admin\db_name\bdump.
-Alert files should be deleted or archived periodically.
+The alert log is named alert\SID. log and is found in the directory specified by parameter BACKGROUND\DUMP\DEST in the initialization parameter file.
+If parameter BACKGROUND\DUMP\DEST is not set, then file alert\SID.log is generated in ORACLE\BASE\admin\db\name\bdump.
+Alert logs should be deleted or archived periodically.